LDeYoung17/oily-giant-tripleten/README.md

 2. Clone the repository from GitHub to your local machine
 3. Access the repository's main branch on your terminal.
 4. Open Jupyter Notebook using the platform of your choice
-5. Set up a Jupyter kernal to use Python 3.9.13
+5. Set up a Jupyter kernel to use Python 3.9.13
 6. Select "Run All"

 <h2>Plans for updates</h2>

-I am planning to update commentary on the machine learning sections.
+I am planning to update the commentary on the machine learning sections.

 <h2>Sample Graph</h2>